engineyard/ey-docs/pages/ssl-certificates.md

 ###To remove a passphrase from a key file

 1. Locate your key file and look at it to see if it contains a passphrase.
-        cat mydomain.com.key
+        head mydomain.com.key
-    The key file contains a passphrase if it begins with text like this:
+    The key file contains a passphrase if it begins with text like this (*Proc-Type:* and *DEK-Info:*):
+        -----BEGIN RSA PRIVATE KEY-----
 		Proc-Type: 4,ENCRYPTED
 		DEK-Info: DES-EDE3-CBC,91B305001070B5FD

+		4/3Oaf8n4XyhUG6Q07/HWuqEkCcXujrJ+dJXgzPAleuKKjxOtN7LHZTvGlXQge/V

 2. If the key file contains a passphrase, remove it with these commands: